This translation has been provided by Google Translate. Translation Disclaimer

 Aaron Heating Services is continuing to offer full heating system tests for free in all homes (including shared-owners and freeholders).

 All residents, tenants and homeowners, were offered full heating system tests in December, but if you have not yet booked an appointment and still want one, please call Aaron Heating Services urgently on 01473 835153 between 8.00am and 5.00pm, Monday to Friday.

-To help you to use the heating controls in your home correctly, we have created a video and a simple user guide giving you step-by-step instructions.
+To help you to use the heating controls in your home correctly, we have created a simple user guide giving you step-by-step instructions.